 Eventually your buyers are going to conduct an inspection.
 You may as well know what they are going to find by getting there first.
-The author points out that having an inspection performed ahead of time helps in many other ways:
+Having an inspection performed ahead of time helps in many ways:

 - It allows you to see your home through the eyes of a critical third-party.
 It helps you to price your home realistically.